-Have three specific points you’re ready bring up with the person on the other end of the phone or email.
-These talking points should be something you’ve thought through carefully that highlight not only your skills and knowledge but also your awesome communication prowess: i.e., everything they’d be stupid not to hire for.
+Have three specific points you’re ready to bring up with the person on the other end of the phone or email.
+These talking points should be something you’ve thought through carefully that highlight not only your skills and knowledge but also your awesome communication prowess: i.e., everything they’d be stupid not to hire.

 Sometimes, these talking points can just be questions, but they should reflect some research on your end.
 What do you know about the person you’re contacting?
 (Have you Googled them?)
 What do you know about the company where they work?
 (You’ve done a thorough search, right?)
 And what do you know about the industry in your region?
 (You’ve read the news, you know what’s up!)

 These three questions are your foot in the door to ask for a meeting, which is exactly what you want: the opportunity to shake their hand in person and show them how great you are.

 Do NOT attach your resume

 “No resume attached,” urges Lauren.
 This first correspondence is all about setting up [a] meeting and making the connection.
 “That person’s not going to get you a job,” she says, “but someone they know might.”

 When you do meet face-to-face with your new contacts, be prepared for that meeting to include an informational interview.
 These short meetings are an opportunity for you to learn more about an organization, the status of your field in the region, and showcase how great you are.